DataDog/documentation/content/en/opentelemetry/agent/_index.md

 - Setting up monitoring from scratch without needing additional OpenTelemetry components
 - Using the Datadog Agent and want to test OpenTelemetry functionality with built-in components
 - Transitioning from OpenTelemetry Collector to Datadog Agent without requiring extra OpenTelemetry components

-<div class="alert alert-info">If you need OpenTelemetry components beyond what's provided in the default package, follow <a href="/opentelemetry/agent/agent_with_custom_components">Use Custom OpenTelemetry Components</a> to bring-your-Otel-Components to extend the Datadog Agent's capabilities.</div>
+- (Optional) If you need OpenTelemetry components beyond what's provided in the default package, follow [Use Custom OpenTelemetry Components][2] to bring-your-Otel-Components to extend the Datadog Agent's capabilities.

 {{< whatsnext desc=" " >}}
     {{< nextlink href="/opentelemetry/agent/install_agent_with_collector" >}}Quick start with the default Agent package{{< /nextlink >}}